telekom-mms/sectpmctl/README.md

 user@laptop:~$ mokutil --sb-state
 SecureBoot disabled
 Platform is in Setup Mode

 user@laptop:~$ efi-readvar
 Variable PK has no entries
 Variable KEK has no entries
 Variable db has no entries
 Variable dbx has no entries
-Variable MokList has no entries user@laptop:~$
+Variable MokList has no entries
 ```

 #### TPM preparations

-As sectpmctl will provision your TPM in a minimal way it is required to start the installation with a cleared TPM.
+As sectpmctl will provision your TPM in a minimal way, it is required to start the installation with a cleared TPM.
 That can be achieved in
 three ways:

 - Clear the TPM (sometimes also called Security Chip) in the BIOS if available.
 Some BIOS types require you to press a key after a reboot to
 clear the TPM.
 - Use Windows to disable TPM auto-provisioning and clear the TPM by using PowerShell commands, followed by a reboot.
-- Execute in Linux: "echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request" and reboot.
+- Execute in Linux: `echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request` and reboot.

 Be warned that if you put already keys into the TPM, they will be lost by the clearing.

-Be also warned that when a TPM lockout password is set and you try to clear the TPM with software commands by entering a wrong lockout
+Be also warned that when a TPM lockout password is set and you try to clear the TPM with software commands and entering a wrong lockout
 password, there will be a time penalty until you can try again.
 The above three ways to clear should allow you to clear the TPM even when you
 entered a wrong lockout password.